bharath12b5/mvn-linux/Building-ProtoBuf.md

 *    Ubuntu 16.04     has `2.6.1`

-The instructions provided below specify the steps to build Google Protobuf v2.6.1 on Linux on the IBM z Systems for RHEL 6/7 and SLES 11/12.
+The instructions provided below specify the steps to build Google Protobuf v3.0.0 on Linux on the IBM z Systems for RHEL 6/7 and SLES 11/12 and Ubuntu 16.04.
 (Protobuf is available at https://developers.google.com/protocol-buffers/ and the github repository can be found at https://github.com/google/protobuf/):

 _**General notes:**_

 i) When following the steps below please use a standard permission user unless otherwise specified.
 ii) A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writeable directory anywhere you'd like to place it

-## Building Protobuf 2.6.1
+## Building Protobuf 3.0.0

 1. Install the build time dependencies